TrueNASTrueNAS Nightly Development Documentation

 Editing User Accounts

-To edit an existing user account, go to Credentials > Local Users.
+To edit an existing user account, go to Credentials > Users.
 Click anywhere on the user row to expand the user entry, then click Edit to open the Edit User configuration screen.
 See Local User Screens for details on all settings.